redmine-git-hosting/redmine_git_hosting/features/index.md

 #### Improved Repository Statistics

-Use Highcharts librairy to display nice graphs instead of poor SVG.
+Use Highcharts library to display nice graphs.

 ***